Alon-Shaaltiel/Hurricanes_US/README.md

 2. ~~Moving to Jupyter notebooks.~~
 3. Researching finance basics and possible real-estate and stock expected returns models.
 4. Checking the validity of the models on randomly sampled data.
-5. Using validated models to check the difference between expected value and actual value after a hurricane.
+5. Using the validated models to check the difference between expected value and actual value after a hurricane.
 6. Estimating the "All-Things-Considered Impact" (**on housing market**) of each hurricane.
 7. Addressing possible biases.